How to Go Plastic-Free: Sustainable Packaging Alternatives

 Audit your packaging - where does plastic show up?
 Where is the majority of the plastic footprint in your supply chain?

 For each plastic application, explore what options best meet your decision criteria.
-There are a handful of common specs that accompany paper packaging, especially when it comes to paper mailers, including paperboard thickness; construction, recycled content, responsible paper sourcing, sizing, and side or bottom gussets.
-Other specs are important for other packaging solutions, such as pallet wrap and inner poly bags, such as transparency and stretchability.
+There are a handful of common specs that accompany paper packaging, especially when it comes to paper mailers.
+These include paperboard thickness, construction, recycled content, responsible paper sourcing, sizing, and side or bottom gussets.
+Other specs matter for different packaging formats, such as pallet wrap and inner poly bags—for example, transparency and stretchability.

-Sample a variety of packaging options that align with your success criteria, and then conduct appropriate ship tests to learn how they perform in transit and with customers.
+Sample a variety of zero-waste packaging options or packaging made from recycled materials that align with your success criteria.
+Then conduct appropriate ship tests to learn how they perform in transit and with customers.

 Audit Your Plastic Footprint